atricore/josso-site/src/content/index.md

 section: Simplified Identity and Access
 ---

-**JOSSO is an open source Identity and Access Management solution focused on streamlining implementations through a visual modeling and generative approach.
+**JOSSO is an open source identity and access management solution focused on streamlining implementations through a visual modeling and generative approach.
-Founded in the 2004 is used by around 4,000 organizations worldwide.**
+Founded in 2004, it is used by around 4,000 organizations worldwide.**

 ## Main Features